dylanfaelker/StockPortfolioCreater/README.md

+This was part of a group project for CFM 101.
+Some parts have been changed slightly so they are different from the projects requirements.
+Credit is given at the bottom of this document.

 # StockPortfolioCreater
-Creates an investment portfolio of ten S&amp;P500 stocks that is considered risky.
+Creates an investment portfolio of ten S&P500 stocks that is considered risky.

 ### 1. Strategy for filtering the stocks within the csv file:
  * Given a dataframe of tickers, this function first creates a new empty dataframe including the name of the ticker, the price of it, beta, standard deviation, the market cap and its returns